Welcome to Downtown Disney! Let’s eat some vegan food!

 Choose your Fillings: beans (just make sure to do the black beans, not the refried beans, which contain lard), lettuce, onion-cilantro, and pico de gallo.

-Choose your Toppings: salsa roja, salsa verde, and guacamole.
+Choose your Toppings: salsa verde and guacamole.
+The salsa roja contains chicken stock.

 So exciting that Splitsville has reopened!
 I even saw people bowling in there too!